Summer at Knole

 Thursday 23 August from 10.30am-11.30am, 12.30pm-1.30pm and 2.30-3.30pm in the Hayloft Learning Centre. £3 per child.
 Bookings should be made online at www.nationaltrust.org.uk/knole/whats-on or by phoning 0344 249 1895.

-Set off on a bat walk
+Set off on a bat walk - SOLD OUT -

 Join our expert for a dusk walk in Knole Park to find our resident bats.
 Learn all about these fascinating creatures and use our detectors to find them.
 Bat detectors will be provided, but please bring your own torch.
 The walk will last one hour and will be followed by a Q&A, hot chocolate and biscuits.